• Filters:

 When she’s not working, Alex is most likely spending time with her family and two dogs.
 Alex also loves baking sweet desserts and watching reality TV shows.

-Magdalena Quiroz - Family Support Assistant, Bilingual in Spanish
+Magdalena Quiroz - Family Support Specialist, Bilingual in Spanish

 Magdalena Quiroz